Biden visits Florida as Democrats worry about his standing in the state

 Biden is favored to win the Latino vote — in Florida and nationally — but some recent polls show his margins lagging behind Hillary Clinton’s support from Latinos in 2016, and speaking to reporters Tuesday, he acknowledged that he has work to do.

-“Look, what I have to do is make the case why it will be so much better than the Hispanic community, the Latino community, if in fact Trump is no longer president,” he said.
+“Look, what I have to do is make the case why it will be so much better for the Hispanic community, the Latino community, if in fact Trump is no longer president,” he said.
 That case, he added, includes “education, health care, immigration, the whole notion of dealing with covid in a way that doesn’t so damage the Hispanic community, which is hurt very badly, much worse than the Caucasian community.”

 He suggested that Trump is doing little to help pass legislation that could benefit Latino and other voters.
 “He should get off the damn golf course and sit down in the Oval Office and sit with both Republicans and Democrats and get something done,” Biden said.